18 myoora road

 Which bamboo thrives in cold weather?

-The smaller growing Sasa species which originate in very cold areas, can look untidy in Summer.
+Here, the smaller growing Sasa species which originate in very cold areas, can look untidy in Summer.

 Bamboo by the sea (salt spray) Within 50 metres of the shore receiving direct wind.
 Strong, salt laden winds will damage bamboo foliage.